opencog/opencog/opencog/eva/src/README-affects.md

 when the existing stock is inadequate, when the current situation is not understood, and more generally, to power learning of new behaviors.

-H) Provide a maintainer-freindly database infrstructure, so that Eva's memory of learned behaviors can be saved/restored.
-This might be doable via either the AtomSpace SQL subsystem, enhanced with some freindly tools, or could be a raw (scheme) dump of selected contents of the AtomSpace.
+H) Provide a maintainer-friendly database infrastructure, so that Eva's memory of learned behaviors can be saved/restored.
+This might be doable via either the AtomSpace SQL subsystem, enhanced with some friendly tools, or could be a raw (scheme) dump of selected contents of the AtomSpace.
 Maybe both.